kenwillg/Traka-Public-Transport-Monitoring-System/README.md

 - Only has admin view
 - POST and GET requests from python CV model

-NOTE: The AI Computer Vision was made by my groupmate.
+NOTE: The AI Computer Vision was made by my groupmate using the mobilenet_iter_73000.caffemodel from MobileNet SSD Model.